hashicorp/terraform/website/source/intro/getting-started/outputs.html.md

 ## Next

-You now know how to parameterize configurations with input variables, and extract important data using output variables.
+You now know how to parameterize configurations with input variables, extract important data using output variables, and bootstrap resources using provisioners.

-Next, we're going to use provisioners to install some software on the instances created on top of the base AMI used.
+We've now concluded the getting started guide, however there are a number of [next steps](/intro/getting-started/next-steps.html) to get started with Terraform.